carpentries-incubator/reproducible-publications-quarto/_episodes/06-adding-code-generated-plots-figures.md

 The most basic (and empty) code chunk looks like so:

-The most basic code chunk looks like so:

 ![blank Rmd code chunk](../fig/06-blank-code-chunk.PNG)

 Other than our backticks ``` for code chunks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
 This indicates that the language to read the code is R.